Thanks to Eric LoPresti, Julia Blyth, and Andrew Mckenna-Foster for these pictures.

-Starting in 2011 we stopped giving quail to all the beetles we caught.
+The third phase started in 2011, when we stopped giving quail to all the beetles we caught.
 We limited the number to the first 25 pairs of male and female beetles captured.
 This is a reduction of about 75%!
 The drop in the number of beetles since 2011 suggests that the beetles cannot survive on their own in large numbers on Nantucket.

 The amount of natural carrion is probably a major limiting factor for this species.
 It is thought that ABBs evolved with passenger pigeons which once numbered in the billions along the east coast but are now extinct (due to human hunting).

 Following the result of the previous phase, a second round of reintroductions began in 2018 with a goal to increase the population to a level that is easy to maintain and could potentially survive natural disasters.
 The Nantucket population is important because it provides a backup gene pool for the original population on Block Island.

 The Maria Mitchell Association is collaborating with the Roger Williams Park Zoo and the U.S. Fish and Wildlife Service to ensure the survival of this unique creature.
 The project is featured in a chapter in Jane Goodall’s new book Hope for Animals and Their World, in 2009, it was a front page Boston Globe article, and it appeared in the IUCN’s 2011 Re-introduction Specialists Book.

 Why should we care about this beetle?

 It is only one species after all!
 There are several very good reasons: